YutingHe-list/TAMP/README.md

 python3 -m pip install git+https://github.com/sail-sg/Adan.git
 ```

+- **ODL**
-- **ODL**: Install the [ODL](https://github.com/odlgroup/odl) package by following the steps below:
+Install the [ODL](https://github.com/odlgroup/odl) package by following the steps below:
 ```bash
 $ pip install odl
 ```
-Next, clone the ODL repository and overwrite the contents of the odl folder in your MITAMP environment with the files from the [/odl folder](https://github.com/odlgroup/odl/tree/master/odl) in the cloned repository.
+Next, clone the ODL repository and overwrite the contents of the odl folder in your MITAMP environment with the files from the `odl/odl` folder in the cloned repository.

 ## 2. Download the pre-trained MITAMP
 <!-- need added: one in paper, one for recent -->